 The Confederacy of Independent Systems, also known as the Separatist Alliance, was an organization of solar systems that declared their departure from the Galactic Republic.
 Led by Count Dooku and backed by corporate titans that offered their unlimited droid armies to the cause, the Separatists waged war with the Republic during a legendary conflict known as the Clone Wars.
 Unbeknownst to most members of the Separatists, they were actually pawns in Darth Sidious' plan to transform the Republic into the Empire and destroy the Jedi Order.

 - Adaptational Nice Guy: Downplayed.
 Legends works set in the Clone Wars had the tendency to emphasize the CIS' most sinister and villainous traits, often giving the impression that the Separatist cause was a theoretically idealistic goal which was nonetheless only supported by psychos and douchebags.
-In contrast, while the villainy remains, The Clone Wars (and by extension the Disney canon) gave a more visibly optimistic portrayal of the CIS by making Dooku more sympathetic, excising the worst villains and introducing the Bonteri family.
+In contrast, while the villainy remains, The Clone Wars (and by extension the canon) gave a more visibly optimistic portrayal of the CIS by making Dooku more sympathetic, excising the worst villains and introducing the Bonteri family.
 The Bad Batch series goes even further, with the introduction of sympathetic Separatists such as Avi Singh and Tawni Ames.

-- Adaptational Wimp: Not to an extreme degree, but still a case given that many of the most powerful Separatist fighters, most notably Durge and the Dark Acolytes, stayed on Legends after the Disney buyout (excluding Ventress, who remains as Dooku's sole apprentice, and Sora Bulq, who remained in canon but never turned to the Dark Side in the canon.
+- Adaptational Wimp: Not to an extreme degree, but still a case.
+The Dark Acolytes stayed in Legends after the Disney buyout, excluding Ventress, who remains as Dooku's sole apprentice, and Sora Bulq, who remained in canon but never turned to the Dark Side in the canon.
 Durge, who was likely the most powerful Separatist fighter apart from Grievous and Dooku himself, was later reintroduced into the canon without any known involvement with the Separatists.